big-difference/hello-world/README.md

 # hello-world
-this is the first time try in github
+This is the first time try in github
+In fact，i don't know what github  is . what's more,i will be hungry soon.